kunalf44/SerialData-Qt/README.md

 ## Build and run the project:

-    Follow the usual steps in Qt Creator to build and run the project or cmake build.s
+-  Follow the usual steps in Qt Creator to build and run the project or cmake build.

 ## Usage